 Clean normally with water and a concentrated washing-up liquid.
 Avoid aggressive or abrasive cleaning agents.
 For more information about Fenix NTM, see the supplier’s website: www.fenixntm.com

 Everyday maintenance: Vacuum clean regularly (twice a week), using a smooth nozzle, in order to remove any dirt and to re-straighten the pile that may have been flattened.
 Do this lengthwise and across.
 You should preferably use a vacuum cleaner with an extra air filter.

-ATTENTION: a different maintenance advice applies to woven carpets (such as Mizu and Izem).
+ATTENTION: a different maintenance advice applies to woven carpets.
 These garments only vacuum clean in the weaving direction, to prevent the formation of loops.